- Should you get a guitar with 22 or 24 frets?

-Guitarists are picky bunch when it comes to the ideal specs on their instrument, but the debate around the number of frets on a guitar’s fretboard is very much justified.
+Guitarists can be picky when it comes to the ideal specs on their instrument, but the debate of what fretboard length to choose is justified.
 Whether your guitar has 21, 22, 24 frets or even more, will change how comfortable you’ll find it to play, what you can play and even how it will sound.
 Here’s a brief overview of how just 22 and 24 fret guitars differ:

 - Guitars with 22 frets have a shorter fretboard than those with 24 frets